 Life is not linear, nor is it something to win at.
 The truth is, you get older and more tired, possibly richer or smarter if you’re lucky.
 But at the same time, you’ll always be more or less the same “you”.
 Will you really ever write that book, buy a house, win the lottery or create the perfect family you imagined back in your childhood?
 Maybe not.

 But the good news is, there’s huge freedom in that realization.
 There is no map of life that you’re falling behind on.
 The only “failed goals” you beat yourself up about are those that come from within.

 Sure, you can make little, positive changes that lift your life for the better (hello, posh skincare).
 But overall life will just happen as it pleases, which is your invitation to improvise.
 The older I get, the more I see the joy that lies in letting go of the reins – aka, that tick-list of imaginary achievements.

 For happiness, look to the past

-I don’t mean live in the past; by dwelling on photos of old boyfriends, say, or looking back wistfully on memories of your student flat-share circa 2002 (although, fact-check: a little nostalgia is good for the soul).
+I don’t mean live in the past; by dwelling on photos of old boyfriends, say, or looking back wistfully on memories of your college dorm-share circa 2002 (although, fact-check: a little nostalgia is good for the soul).
 Rather, it’s helpful to remember the things that made you happy as a kid – because they’re likely the same things that’ll make you happy now.